 A software testing method wherein the system is tested to ensure that it meets the functional requirements and expected specifications mentioned in the document is known as Functional Testing.
 To elaborate, in functional testing, the functions or features of the software are verified by feeding the input and analyzing the output to ensure that the software meets the expectations.
-The focus of this type of software testing method is the result of the processing and not how the processing is occurred.
+The focus of this type of software testing method is the result of the processing and not how the processing occurs.

 The black box testing technique is the most reliable one for functional testing.
 In this, the tester does not have knowledge about the system’s internal logic.
 This type of testing is performed at the system and acceptance testing levels and the steps include: